gcallah/BookReviews/musa.md

 Addressing Critical Race Theory (CRT), AG points out that it is the most elite schools that have pushed it the hardest.
 And he argues that this is no
 accident: "these modes of talking and thinking are recognized *as a means of* elite signaling."
-I

-274: "the ideas and frameworks associated with what opponents label 'CRT' are demonstrably *not* the language of the disadvantaged and the dispossessed."

-277: "many of [white liberals'] preferred approaches to 'anti-racism' are not just demonstrably ineffective, but outright counterproductive"
+In other words, when Phillips Academy, Choate, Groton, or Hotchkiss teach CRT in their classrooms, they are not tearing down class privilege, but *re-inforcing it*.
+As he puts it, "the ideas and frameworks associated with what opponents label 'CRT' are demonstrably *not* the language of the disadvantaged and the dispossessed."
+And this is not because the people who *do* adopt these Ideas have a greater insight into the plight of "the disadvantaged and the dispossessed" than do those people themselves: "many of [white liberals'] preferred approaches to 'anti-racism' are not just demonstrably ineffective, but outright counterproductive."

+AG next turns his attention to "cancel culture":
-278: "defenders of what has come to be referred to as 'cancel culture' often attempt to portray the phenomena as folks from less advantaged backgrounds holding the 'privileged' to account.
-In fact, the people engaged in these practices are typically themselves elites or aspiring elites...  while there are many cases of elites 'canceling' working class people, there are *not* many cases of non-elites successfully canceling elites"
+"defenders of what has come to be referred to as 'cancel culture' often attempt to portray the phenomena as folks from less advantaged backgrounds holding the 'privileged' to account.
+In fact, the people engaged in these practices are typically themselves elites or aspiring elites... while there are many cases of elites 'canceling' working class people, there are *not* many cases of non-elites successfully canceling elites."

-AG notes that, since lower class minorities are significantly more likely than elites to hold to traditional religious values, to make holding those values a punishable offense in the workplace seriously disadvantages lower class minorities compared to the elites who are supposedly doing this enforcement in the name of "diversity."
+For instance, since lower-class minorities are significantly more likely than elites to hold to traditional religious values, to make holding those values a punishable offense in the workplace seriously disadvantages lower-class minorities compared to the elites who are supposedly doing this enforcement in the name of "diversity."

 A similar story applies to fashionable group terms like "Latinx."
 Elites use this to refer to people of Hispanic